yuki-yoshida/ITPFW4DCO/TOSCA/ReadMe.md

   }
   ```

-### Step 3-3: Split the current case for a rule into cases where the condition of the rule does or does not hold.
+### Step 3-3: Split the most general case for a rule into cases where the condition of the rule does or does not hold.
  - Since R04 is unconditional, this step is ignored.
-  - Case 1: The goal holds because `m(S) > m(SS)` reduces to true.
+  - Case 1*: The goal holds because `m(S) > m(SS)` reduces to true.

 ## Proof of Condition (3) for R05
 ### Step 3-2: Begin with the cases each of which matches to LHS of each rule.